hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

     metadata:
       labels:
         app: mariadb

     spec:
       containers:
-        - image: docker.io/mariadb:10.4
-          name: mariadb
+        - name: mariadb
+          image: docker.io/mariadb:10.4

-          # Add the Secrets as environment variables
+          # Add the "Secrets" (or "ConfigMaps") as environment variables
+          # Define a list, one by one
           env:
             # Name of the environment variable that is added to the container
             - name: MYSQL_ROOT_PASSWORD
               valueFrom:
-                # This method can also be used with
-                # ConfigMaps by using "configMapRef"
+                # Or using "configMapRef" for a "ConfigMap"
                 secretKeyRef:
-                  # with one key/value pair
                   name: mariadb-root-password
                   key: password

-          # You can also set environment variables from all key/value pairs
+          # Set environment variables from all key-value pairs
-          # in a Secret or ConfigMap to automatically use the key name
+          # in a Secret or ConfigMap
-          # as the environment variable name and the key's value as
-          # the environment variable's value
           envFrom:
+            # Automatically use the key name as the environment variable name
+            # and the key value as the environment variable value
             - secretRef:
-                # with two key/value pairs
+                # In this case,
-                # set the MYSQL_USER and MYSQL_PASSWORD from the
+                # set the MYSQL_USER and MYSQL_PASSWORD
+                # from the mariadb-user-creds Secret
-                # mariadb-user-creds Secret you created earlier
+                # we created earlier
                 name: mariadb-user-creds

-          # both env and envFrom can be used to share
-          # ConfigMap key/value pairs with a container as well

           ports:
             - containerPort: 3306